-- 1. Personnel present on-site at the O&M building shall immediately take the following actions: - a.
-Take necessary operating actions to place the Facility in the most stable condition, based upon the type of emergency. - b.
-Locate and obtain the visitor/contractor sign-in sheet - c.
-Communicate the names of visitors and contractors currently in the operating areas to outside operating personnel.
-Instruct outside operating personnel to locate and direct all visitors and contractors to proceed to the Administrative Building for egress instructions. - d.
-When all visitors, contractors and non-essential operating personnel have been accounted for and are present in the O&M building, the Facility Lead Technician or

-Emergency Coordinator, as appropriate, shall designate a trained person to escort all non-essential personnel to the designated muster area along the safest egress route.

-- e.
-Notify the Emergency Coordinator of the current Facility status and evacuation details - f.
+1. Personnel present on-site shall immediately take the following actions:

+- a.
+Take necessary operating actions to place the facility in the most stable condition, based upon the type of emergency. - b.
+Locate and obtain the visitor/contractor sign-in sheet. - c.
+Communicate names of visitors/contractors currently in the operating areas to outside operating personnel.
+Instruct outside operating personnel to locate and direct all visitors/contractors to proceed to the Administrative Building for egress instructions. - d.
+When all visitors, contractors and non-essential operating personnel have been accounted for and are present, the Facility Lead Technician or Emergency Coordinator, as appropriate shall designate a trained person to escort all non-essential personnel to the designated muster area along the safest egress route. - e.
+Notify the Emergency Coordinator of the current facility status, and evacuation details. - f.
 Perform a controlled shutdown in accordance with appropriate procedures and directions from the Emergency Coordinator. - g.
-Once the shutdown has been completed, all essential personnel shall gather in the O&M building and take roll call.
+Once the shutdown has been completed, all essential personnel shall gather in the O&M and take roll call.
 When all essential operating personnel are present and accounted for, evacuation to the designated muster area shall be performed, unless the egress route is not safe for travel.
 In such a case, proceed to the alternate muster area. - 2.
-Personnel present in the field or substation areas (other than the O&M building) shall immediately perform the following actions: - a.
+Personnel present in the field/substation area shall immediately perform the following actions: - a.
 Continuously monitor the radio system for information and instructions. - b.
-Perform immediate response actions, as appropriate, to place the Facility in the most stable condition, based upon the type of emergency. - c.
-Locate and direct non-essential personnel to proceed to the O&M building immediately. - d.
-Perform Facility shutdown instructions as directed by the Facility Lead Technician/Lead Technician. - e.
+Perform immediate response actions, as appropriate, to place the facility in the most stable condition, based upon the type of emergency. - c.
+Locate and direct non-essential personnel to proceed to the muster point immediately. - d.
+Perform facility shutdown instructions as directed by the Facility Lead Technician/Lead technician. - e.
 Upon completion of shutdown, or upon direction by the Emergency Coordinator, proceed to the muster point for instructions. - 3.
-Personnel not in the operating areas of the Facility (to include the O&M building and parking areas) shall immediately perform the following actions: - a.
-Locate and obtain all immediately accessible hand-held radios. - b.
-Proceed to the designated muster area (see Site Map). - c.
+Personnel not in the operating areas of the facility (to include the parking areas) shall immediately perform the following actions: - a.
+Locate and obtain all immediately accessible hand-held radios. (b) Proceed to the designated muster area (see Site Map). - b.
 A Person-in-Charge shall be designated for the muster area.
-The Person-in- Charge shall establish radio communications with operating area personnel and compare roll call lists to determine if any personnel are unaccounted for in the Facility. - d.
-The Person-in-Charge at the designated muster area will coordinate outside responding agency activities and provide assistance (to include personnel, resources, and administrative functions) to the O&M building as directed by the Emergency Coordinator and/or Facility Lead Technician/Lead Technician. - 4.
-The Emergency Coordinator shall immediately perform the following actions: - a.
-Proceed to the O&M building or to the location on the Facility most appropriate for directing response actions for the emergency. - b.
-Coordinate actions related to the emergency and provide directions to the muster area. - 5.
-Persons-in-Charge a.
-If the emergency escalates in severity or presents an immediate danger to personnel, direct an immediate evacuation of all essential operating personnel involved in plant shutdown activities.
+The Person-in- Charge shall establish radio communications with operating area personnel and compare roll call lists to determine if any personnel are unaccounted for in the facility. - c.
+The Person-in-Charge at the designated muster area will coordinate outside responding agency activities and provide assistance (to include personnel, resources, and administrative functions) as directed by the Emergency Coordinator and/or Facility Lead Technician/Lead technician.

+- 4. The Emergency Coordinator shall immediately perform the following actions: - a.
+Proceed to the location on the facility most appropriate for directing response actions for the emergency. - Coordinate actions related to the emergency and provide directions to muster area.

+5. Persons-in-Charge

+a.
+In the event that the emergency escalates in severity or immediate danger to personnel, direct immediate evacuation of all essential operating personnel involved in plant shutdown activities.